Rocky Mountain Research Station Publications

 Articles, External Publications, and Special Reports

-Keywords: abundance, biodiversity, birds, community similarity, hurricane, North American Breeding Bird Survey, richness, United States
+Keywords: abundance, biodiversity, conservation, land-cover change, North American Breeding Bird Survey, richness

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.

 Publications: Land-cover change and avian diversity in the conterminous

 Last Update: September 12, 2012

 RMRS Publications | Order a publication | Contact Us